![]() |

 caution you that, under U.S. law, the application must be filed

-within one year of the first public use or disclosure, sale or
+within one year of the first publication, sale or

 offer for sale of an item embodying the invention.
 Equally